yepes/docs/docs/lib/restapi/fragments/native_common/getting-started/common.md

     `No`
 ?
 Do you want to invoke this function on a recurring schedule?
     `No`
 ?
-Do you want to edit the local lambda function now? `No` Succesfully added the Lambda function locally
+Do you want to edit the local lambda function now?
+    `No`
 ?
 Restrict API access
     `Yes`
 ?
 Who should have access?